Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it uploads an image from a URL into Meta ad images library and returns the image hash needed for ad creative creation.
-It distinguishes itself from sibling tools like create_ad_creative and create_multi_asset_ad by specifying the output and context.
+The description clearly states the tool uploads an image from a URL into Meta's ad images library.
+It distinguishes itself from sibling tools like upload_video_asset by specifying image-related functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.